awsdocs/aws-organizations-docs/doc_source/orgs_permissions_overview.md

 In AWS Organizations, the resources to which you can control access include the root and the organizational units \(OUs\) that make up the hierarchical structure of an organization, the accounts that are members of the organization, the policies that you attach to the entities in the organization, and the handshakes that you use to change the state of the organization\.

 Each of those resources has a unique Amazon Resource Name \(ARN\) associated with it\.
 You control access to a resource by specifying its ARN in the `Resource` element of an IAM permission policy\.
-For a complete list of the ARN formats for resources that are used in AWS Organizations, see [ARN Formats Supported by AWS Organizations](orgs_reference_arn-formats.md)\.
+For a complete list of the ARN formats for resources that are used in AWS Organizations, see[Resources Defined by AWS Organizations](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-resources-for-iam-policies) in the *IAM User Guide*\.

 ### Operations<a name="orgs_permissions_operations"></a>

 AWS also provides a set of operations to work with the resources in an organization\.
 They enable you to do things like create, list, modify, access the contents of, or delete resources\.
 Most operations can be referenced in the `Action` element of an IAM policy to control who can use that operation\.
-For a list of Organizations operations that can be used as permissions in an IAM policy, see [Permissions You Can Use in an IAM Policy for AWS Organizations](orgs_reference_iam-permissions.md)\.
+For a list of Organizations operations that can be used as permissions in an IAM policy, see [API Action Permissions Defined by AWS Organizations](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-actions-as-permissions) in the *IAM User Guide*\.

 When you combine both an `Action` and a `Resource` in a single permission policy `Statement`, then you control exactly which resources that particular set of actions can be used on\.

+### Condition Keys<a name="orgs_permissions_conditionkeys"></a>

+AWS also provides condition keys that you can query to provide more granular control over certain actions\.
+You can reference these in the `Condition` element of an IAM policy to specify the additional circumstances that must be met for the statement to be considered a match\.
+For a list of all of the Organizations specific condition keys that can be used as permissions in an IAM policy, see [Condition Context Keys for AWS Organizations](http://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsorganizations.html#awsorganizations-policy-keys) in the *IAM User Guide*\.

 ## Understanding Resource Ownership<a name="orgs-access-control-resource-ownership"></a>